 I liked it better than I let on (Bartok was particularly interesting), but what really got my goat was that my mother and teachers were incredibly judgmental about music, believing that no other music was worthy of study or performance, let alone to be listened to.

 During these years, I mostly listened to AM radio, which younger people today would only associate with conservative talk radio, but back then, it was where bubble-gum pop music of the 50s and 60s filled the airwaves.
 By the early 1970s, FM radio started coming into the scene, along with color TV, where I was quickly enamored by more progressive music at the time.
 The Who, Yardbirds, Deep Purple, Black Sabbath, Emerson Lake and Palmer, David Bowie, among others.
 (And on TV, you could actually see videos of these bands on really late night UHF channels that were edgy enough to broadcast Don Kirshner’s “Rock Concert.”)

 The core group consisted of Terry Libby (drummer), Jeff Teis (guitar and vocals), Eric Graber (bass), and of course, me on lead guitar.
 Singers would come in and out, but they didn’t last long because we had no microphones or PA system, and they couldn’t even scream, let alone sing, over the guitars and drums.
-Never never really knew if any of them were any good, though we still introduced them to our friends as “our newest vocalist.”
+Never really knew if any of them were any good, though we still introduced them to our friends as “our newest vocalist.”